Siirry pääsisältöön

 Guide to Information Seeking: Planning information search

-Defining the information need and topic
+Defining an information need and topic

 Search terms